Legal Advice for Compensation Insurance Claims & TPD Payouts

 • Conflict at Work

-It is usual for there to be disputes or differences of opinion between employees in any company.
-This behaviour is not considered Workplace Bullying unless it escalates into recurrent, unreasonable behaviour that endangers the health and safety of an employee.
+It is usual for employees to dispute or differ in opinion.
+This behaviour is not considered workplace bullying unless it escalates into recurrent, unreasonable behaviour that endangers an employee’s health and safety.

 • Discrimination or sexual harassment